makinacorpus/corpus-dockerregistry/README.md

 -------------
 ***Be sure to have completed the initial configuration (SSL, PILLAR) before launching the container.***

-You may not need to **build**the image, you can directly download it from the docker-hub.
+You may not need to **build** the image, you can directly download it from the docker-hub.
 <pre>
-docker build -t makinacorpus/registry .
+docker pull makinacorpus/registry
-# or docker pull makinacorpus/registry
+# or docker build -t makinacorpus/registry .
 </pre>
 Run
 <pre>